REDmoney Events

 • What do the answers to these questions mean for the evolution and transformation of Islamic financial services in Qatar?

-• Does the digitalization of Islamic financial services allow us to better address issues such as product authenticity and the minimization of uncertainty, and we are leveraging on this sufficiently?
+• Does the digitalization of Islamic financial services allow us to better address issues such as product authenticity and the minimization of uncertainty, and are we leveraging on this sufficiently?

 • Is it feasible to require Islamic banks in Qatar to incorporate ESG frameworks as part of a wider Islamic banking philosophy?